MaxShelest88/books-app/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

-## стек:
+## Cтек:

-TypeScript
+- TypeScript
-React
+- React
-Redux (Redux toolkit)
+- Redux (Redux toolkit)
-JEST
-React Testing Library
+- React Router